The Tennessee Department of Health has released its latest statistics related to the ongoing coronavirus pandemic.

 There is currently no vaccine to prevent COVID-19 and the virus is believed to mainly be spread from person to person between people who are in close contact with one another (within about six feet).
 Respiratory droplets produced when an infected person coughs or sneezes can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

-The CDC strongly encourages taking the following steps to protect yourself and those around you:
+The Center for Disease Control (CDC) strongly encourages taking the following steps to protect yourself and those around you:

 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.